yvonnemue/ML_projects/README.md

 # Welcome!

-First of all, thank you for the interest showed on me.
+First of all, thank you for the interest shown on me.
 I truly appreciate it!

 On another note, here you can find different Machine Learning models deployed by me.
 Each one in a separate Jupyter Notebook.